AwardOfSky/Held-Karp/README.md

 <p>This project comes with a executable jar file which you can run in a command line/prompt by typing:
 <br><code>java -jar HeldKarp.jar</code></p>
 <p><b>Notes:</b>
 <br>1.
-The program can be quite memory hungry for computation with over 20 cities,
+The program can be quite memory hungry for computations with over 20 cities,
   <br>remember to allocate more momery to the jar execution if needed.
 <br>2.
 If you a 64 bits JRE, you can run the program with the flag <code>-d64</code> to boost performance</p>
 <p><b>Example command:</b>